vibu4489/InsightsLM/README.md

 ## Demo & Walkthrough

-For a complete demonstration of InsightsLM, an overview of its architecture, and a step-by-step guide on how to set it up, check out our YouTube video:
+For a complete demonstration of Raw50LM, an overview of its architecture, and a step-by-step guide on how to set it up, check out our YouTube video:

 <p>
   <a target="_blank" href="https://www.youtube.com/watch?v=IXJEGjfZRBE"><img src="https://raw.githubusercontent.com/theaiautomators/insights-lm-public/main/public/video.png" alt="Video" width="500"/></a>